...and our daily calorie intake?

-In this book she also writes more extensively about the subject of bread.
-Very revealing are her self-experiments as well as the treatment of a "sick person", the "would rather die than give up bread".
+In this book she also writes more extensively on the subject of bread.
+Very revealing are her self-experiments as well as the treatment of a "sick person" who "would rather die than give up bread".

 Also, I invite you to browse this blog and download the free ebook "8 Important Keys to Your Being Healthy".

 These articles fit the topic well: